web-genie-ai/web-genie-ai/docs/running_on_staging.md

 # Running Subnet Locally

-This tutorial will guide you through:
+This document will guide you through:

 - Setting up a local blockchain that is not connected to either Bittensor testchain or mainchain
 - Creating a subnet